Chapter 13 Bankruptcy: What Will It Cost and Will It Work?

 While most Chapter 13 bankruptcy lawyers charge a flat fee that covers essential services, they'll usually only ask for an initial down payment before filing the Chapter 13 bankruptcy petition.
 You'll pay the remaining attorney fee balance in your monthly Chapter 13 payment to the trustee.

 We gathered these figures in 2020.
-As a result of the inflation experienced over the last few years, you can expect to pay more, likely up to 25% if bankruptcy fee increases track other attorney fee hikes.
+Due to the inflation experienced over the last few years, you can expect to pay more, likely up to 25% if bankruptcy fee increases follow other attorney fee hikes.

 Because fees vary by area and case complexity, you'll want to contact local bankruptcy lawyers for fee quotes.
 Many offer the initial consultation free.
 Also, you'll pay the filing fee of $313 as of November 2023 and a relatively nominal amount for two mandatory financial education courses.